Faculty Stories: Rudi Zwieselbauer, UX Designer

 Which are the top 5 hard skills that someone in your industry should have?

 A person which works in UX design should have the ability to create intuitive UX concepts, conduct UX and design thinking workshops as well as advocates user-centered design within the company they are working for or the project they are working on.
-They should facilitate a holistic end-to-end UI creation approach which includes researching user needs, developing information architecture, sketching ideas and solutions as well as creating wireframes, iterative prototypes and interactive mockups.
-They should be able to design multi device and cross-channel interfaces using state-of-the-art software tools while considering latest design and usability principles.
-And also conduct self-guided user experience research including usability tests, stakeholder interviews and evaluation.
+They should facilitate a holistic end-to-end UI creation approach which includes researching user needs, developing information architecture, sketching ideas and solutions as well as creating wireframes, iterative prototypes, and interactive mockups.
+They should be able to design multi-device and cross-channel interfaces using state-of-the-art software tools while considering the latest design and usability principles.
+And also conduct self-guided user experience research including usability tests, stakeholder interviews, and evaluation.
 Depending on their field of expertise it might also be relevant to develop animated interaction design concepts based on scientific interaction design principles.

 Which are the top 5 soft skills that someone in your industry should have?

 First and foremost they need to be empathic.
 As UX designers we do work for and with people and we need to understand their needs and desires.
-Most UX work has to do with listening to user and stakeholder needs, to ask the right questions and to understand the cause of a given problem.
+Most UX work has to do with listening to user and stakeholder needs, asking the right questions, and understanding the cause of a given problem.
 Only by being empathic and really feel the user’s pain as well as their enjoyment, we will be able to create successful products.
-Beside that, people working in the UX field should be good in consulting and negotiating.
+Besides that, people working in the UX field should be good at consulting and negotiating.
 They should be able to stand up for UX and be the person which is facilitating and defending the user-centered design approach within product development and further establishing UX within their companies strategy.
-They should also be able to moderate workshops and present UX findings and research results within the team they are working with as well as towards management and decision makers.
-Last but not least, they should be good collaborators as working in UX has always been (and might always be) a team-based activity with people from different fields of expertise, cultures and responsibilities.
+They should also be able to moderate workshops and present UX findings and research results within the team they are working with as well as towards management and decision-makers.
+Last but not least, they should be good collaborators as working in UX has always been (and might always be) a team-based activity with people from different fields of expertise, cultures, and responsibilities.

 When you start a new project, what are the steps you take?

-At the beginning of any project I do first gather as much information related to that project as possible such as previously done research and findings, already defined requirements and any kind of information about previous iterations (if applicable).
+At the beginning of any project, I do first gather as much information related to that project as possible such as previously done research and findings, already defined requirements, and any kind of information about previous iterations (if applicable).
 I read all of that very carefully and try to understand the project goals, the status quo of development as well as the pain points I might get confronted with.
-I then make notes about questions and things which might need to get adjusted first (i.e. get the project on the right track) and ask relevant stakeholders either by talking directly to them or by doing questionnaires and interviews.
-Depending on those findings as well as the project stage, I might do some kind of design thinking workshop afterwards (i.e. requirements elicitation, personas or customer journeys) or start directly with prototyping, but mostly on a low fidelity scale (e.g. paper prototype) and generally together with the client and other stakeholders involved (such as representatives of the end user).
+I then make notes about questions and things that might need to get adjusted first (i.e. get the project on the right track) and ask relevant stakeholders either by talking directly to them or by doing questionnaires and interviews.
+Depending on those findings as well as the project stage, I might do some kind of design thinking workshop afterward (i.e. requirements elicitation, personas, or customer journeys) or start directly with prototyping, but mostly on a low fidelity scale (e.g. paper prototype) and generally together with the client and other stakeholders involved (such as representatives of the end-user).

 How do you keep up with the latest trends?

 Being a UX designer is not a nine to five job!
 As the field of user experience design is very wide, diverse and under constant movement, continuous education and lifelong learning is a must.
-I therefore do read a lot of books and blogs related to UX, user research as well as on product design.
+I, therefore, do read a lot of books and blogs related to UX, user research as well as on product design.
 Besides that, I’m subscribed to various newsletters to stay up to date with the latest findings and trends in UX.
-I do also attend local meetups related to user-centered design, exchange with other experts on forums and social media and regularly attend global UX conferences, convention and barcamps.
-Therefore, someone who wants to start a career in UX design should be curious and thirsty for knowledge and be aware that as user experience design is everywhere!
+I do also attend local meetups related to user-centered design, exchange with other experts on forums and social media, and regularly attend global UX conferences, conventions, and barcamps.
+Therefore, someone who wants to start a career in UX design should be curious and thirsty for knowledge and be aware that user experience design is everywhere!